Enigmazer/c-dsa-practice/README.md

 # C-programs
-This are some c programs made by me while learning.
+This are some c programs made by me while learning.<br>
 Author - Arun Dangi